 Belonging.
 Building.
 Becoming.

-Launched in June 2021, Lawrenceville’s DEI Strategic Plan: Belonging.
-Building.
-Becoming. solidifies our commitment to ensuring that our diverse and uniquely close-knit community is fully equitable, and inclusive for all.
+These statements of belief are reflected in Lawrenceville’s DEI Strategic Plan: Belonging, Building, Becoming.
+The plan was launched in June 2021 and solidifies our commitment to ensuring that our diverse and uniquely close-knit community is fully equitable, and inclusive for all.

 Student, employee, and alumni affinity groups also support and advance this work, which extends across the Harkness table, in the science labs, in the Houses, on the field, in the studio, and on the stage.
 We welcome all community members to engage with us — our differing identities, experiences, and perspectives are also what bring us together as Lawrentians.

 Zaheer Ali presented Lawrenceville’s Hutchins Institute for Social Justice as a case study for teaching and programming social justice in secondary education last month at the National Association of Independent Schools (NAIS) annual conference.